pschaus/book_lepl1402/source/part5.rst

         result.print();
     }

-Note that it doesn't make much sense to use a ``Callable<T>`` in this approach.
+Note that it does not make much sense to use a ``Callable<T>`` in this approach.
 Indeed, because the individual computations directly merge their partial results with a shared variable, they never have to report a result to their caller.
 However, it still makes much sense to use a thread pool to avoid manipulating the threads directly.

 This is why the standard interface ``ExecutorService`` that :ref:`implements thread pools <thread_pools>` accepts not only implementations of the ``Callable<T>`` interface in its ``submit()`` method, but also implementations of the ``Runnable`` interface.
 In this case, the futures do not convey any result, so ``Future<T>`` must simply be replaced by ``Future``.
 This is illustrated in the following code: